-At that point, you would either confirm that everything on the purchase order matches what was received.
+At that point, you confirm that everything on the purchase order matches what was received.
 If it was not, then you would change the quantities to reflect what was actually received.

 If you are doing this manually, then you should use a receiving document to record the quantities of each product received.
 See if there’s a packing slip included in the box, which includes a list of the products and quantities that were shipped.
 Verify that what is on the packing slip is actually in the box.
 Once you do that, you can use this document as your receiving document.

 At this point, you could compare your receiving document to the purchase order.
-However, we are going to discuss how to match these up a little further down.
+However, we are going to discuss how to match these up in the three-way match step below.

 3. Receive Vendor Invoice

 Some suppliers will put their invoice in the box along with the packing slip and your products while other suppliers will mail or email the invoice separately.
-At any rate, once you receive the invoice, you have everything you need to start the verification process, also known as the 3-Way Match; which we will discuss next.
+At any rate, once you receive the invoice, you have everything you need to start the verification process, also known as the three-way match.

-The 3-Way match involves comparing the purchase order, the inventory receipt and the vendor invoice to verify that the goods ordered were in fact received and that you were charged the agreed-up amount for each item.
+The three-way match involves comparing the purchase order, inventory receipt and vendor invoice to verify that the goods ordered were, in fact, received and that you were charged the agreed-up amount for each item.

-To correctly perform the match, you want to start by comparing the purchase order (PO) and the inventory receipt document.
+To perform the match correctly, you want to start by comparing the purchase order and the inventory receipt document.
 Make sure that each item that was ordered was received.

-If there are any discrepancies between the products ordered and/or received you need to contact the supplier ASAP.
-I recommend making a phone call first and then follow-up with an email so that you can have adequate documentation.
+If there are any discrepancies between the products ordered and/or received you need to contact the supplier immediately.
+I recommend making a phone call first and then follow up with an email so that you can have adequate documentation.

 After you have compared the PO to the inventory receipt document, you can compare the inventory receipt and the PO to the vendor invoice.
 First, verify that the items and quantities billed match up to the inventory receipt document.
 If they do, then you can compare the cost of each item on the PO to what you were billed on the invoice.

-If you do find a discrepancy with the products or the price, depending on the issue, there are a few ways to resolve:
+If you do find a discrepancy with the products or the price, depending on the issue, there are a few ways to resolve it: